hxrts/bitchat-rs/docs/phased-implementation-plan.md

 For comprehensive testing and development, we will include a local Nostr relay in this repository to provide a controlled testing environment that doesn't depend on external services.

-**Implementation Directive**: Keep test infrastructure **simple and reliable**.
+**Implementation Directive**: Keep test infrastructure simple and reliable.
 The relay should "just work" with minimal configuration.

 **Implementation Plan**:
 *   **Relay Choice**: Use a Rust-based Nostr relay for consistency with our tech stack